 Why Nutrition Matters During Menopause

-your body goes through significant change during menopause and what you choose to eat can have a profound effect on your overall health. focusing on specific nutrients will not only reduce your symptoms, but stave off potential chronic disease down the road and set you up for longevity.
+Your body goes through significant change during menopause and what you choose to eat can have a profound effect on your overall health. focusing on specific nutrients will not only reduce your symptoms, but stave off potential chronic disease down the road and set you up for longevity.

 Eat your way through menopause